Cocktail Mixing Calculator

 How are rounding differences handled?

-Key points
+Key takeaways

-• Adjust the largest component first when tuning flavor
+• Adjust the largest component first when tuning flavor.